 Just days after The SCO Group escalated its legal battle with IBM over alleged violations of the two companies' Unix source code contract, open source advocate Eric Raymond has responded, saying that he possesses evidence that could undermine some of SCO's legal arguments in the case.

 The State of Connecticut intends to file an antitrust lawsuit against Oracle in a bid to thwart its hostile takeover of PeopleSoft.

-- Life/400 Testers - Permanent - North Ryde area NSW
+- Security Incident / SOC Analyst (Tier 1) - Permanent - North Ryde Based NSW

 - Participate in this market research and go into the draw to win a Lego Death Star, (valued at $999).